-For my commercial work, I work digitally, using a MacBook Pro and a Wacom Cintiq (both 13”).
-I used a standard Wacom Intuos tablet for years, and it was absolutely fine, so I don’t think a Cintiq is an essential piece of kit – however, it does speed up the process a bit for me.
+For my commercial work, I work digitally, using a Microsoft Surface Pro.
 Working digitally for commercial illustration makes it much easier to make edits to the illustration as the project evolves (which it inevitably does!).

 As much as I like the speed of finishing work on the computer, I always start on paper for roughs and ideas – it feels much quicker to get ideas out of my brain and onto paper and to plan layout and composition.

 I’m very wary of just being influenced by illustration books and a small circle of people on the internet, so I try and get out and see unexpected things and find other things inspiring.
 I read a lot of fiction and I try to be interested in lots of subjects (some of them slightly obsessively).
 I own quite a few old books about space equipment and train travel and that sort of thing.

 My friend Sarah Blick had the excellent idea of starting what we loosely call “Drawing Club” but is actually the two of us visiting bizarre museums and doing a bit of drawing, bookended by a robust lunch and at least one beer, and that’s hugely inspiring.
 On months where we’ve got a lot of work on (which ends up being a lot of working onscreen) it’s great to get out there and experiment on paper at least once.

 One thing about the internet I do really like is that there is always someone out there even more nerdy and single-minded, so you can find a website where someone has documented every satellite dish ever made or false teeth throughout the ages.
 That sort of in-depth specialist aspect of the internet is fantastic.

 How did you become an illustrator?